New York Family Court

 The Family Court of the State of New York is a specialized court of the New York State Unified Court System located in each county of the state.
 The New York City Family Court is the name given to the state Family Court within New York City.

 Jurisdiction

-It is a family court that hears cases involving children and families and handles issues such as child abuse and neglect (child protection), adoption, child custody and visitation, domestic violence, guardianship, juvenile delinquency, paternity, persons in need of supervision (PINS), and child support.
+It is a family court that hears cases involving children and families and handles issues such as child abuse and neglect, adoption, child custody and visitation, domestic violence, guardianship, juvenile delinquency, paternity, persons in need of supervision (PINS), child support, and termination of parental rights.
 In New York City, it has concurrent jurisdiction with the New York City Criminal Court for family offenses (domestic violence).